Unsolicited sales of domain names: do not fall for it

 Spotting dubious sales of domain names

-Once you say “yes” on the phone, you will get a contract by email or WhatsApp.
+Once you say “yes” in a coversation with scammers, you will be sent a contract by email or WhatsApp.
 A verbal agreement is also legally valid.
-So you are soon stuck with a subscription, which will cost a lot every year.
+So you are stuck with a subscription which will cost a lot every year.
 In some cases, as much as 10 or 15 times higher than market rates.
 And it is often a long-term contract, up to 15 years.

 Preventing domain name fraud

-• Make sure your staff is aware of these practices.
+• Make sure your staff are aware of these practices.

 • Do not allow yourself to be pressured over the phone.
 Cut off the conversation and indicate that you are not interested.

 • First, check whether the domain name you are offered is already registered.
 For .nl domain names, you can do this at SIDN.
 For .eu domain names, at EURid.eu; and for .com domain names, at Whois.com.
-Or you can just Google whois plus the domain extension.
+Or you can just Google whois + domain extension.

-• Would you like to find out more?
-Just get in touch with your hosting company or web designer and ask whether the story you have heard is true.
+• Get in touch with your hosting company or web designer and ask whether the story you have heard is true.

 • Do not let your domain name expire.
 This prevents another company from registering your vacant domain name.
 Opt for a long registration period and automatic renewal.

-Have you already entered into an agreement you did not want?
+Have you entered into an agreement you do not want?

 If you have agreed to a deal but you now want to get out of it, there are a number of things you can do.